Expert Advice From a Fitness Educator on How to Get More Personal Training Clients (2026 UPDATE)

 Assuring Potential PT Clients of Your Abilities

+Very important!
 Above all, in terms of attracting new clients a personal trainer needs to be able to demonstrate to the client that they are going to give them a good experience.
 It is very important as well to make sure that your speciality comes through.
 For example, are you specialising in weight loss, are you specialising in muscular conditioning, are you specialising in training for an event?
 It is important to showcase any USPs that your particular training has so that you can make yourself stand out from the crowd for the right type of clientele.
 It is also very important to have your credentials in place, and to make sure you have the correct qualifications (which you must make available for inspection).
 You must also make sure that you are a member of the professional bodies such as CIMPSA which shows that you are aligning to industry standards.
-Making sure that you have got all your qualifications and credentials available for inspection gives your client that peace of mind that you are the real deal.
+Making sure that you have got all your qualifications and credentials available for inspection gives your client that peace of mind that you are the real deal!

 Getting more PT Clients - In Conclusion